Calcium and the Vegan Diet

 The greens mentioned in the previous section—collard greens, mustard greens, bok-choy, and kale—are all low in oxalates, and are therefore superb sources of calcium.

-If you’re having a hard time getting sufficient calcium through food alone, calcium supplements offer an easy way to close the gap.
-Depending on the brand (check the label), just one tablet can give you a whopping 500 to 1000 mg. of calcium, enabling you to easily elevate your status from inadequate to excellent.
-Deva Nutrition manufactures an excellent and affordable vegan calcium & magnesium supplement.
+If you’re having a hard time getting sufficient calcium through food alone, supplements offer an easy way to close the gap.
+Depending on the brand (check the label), just one tablet can give you a whopping 500 to 1000 mg. of this nutrient, enabling you to easily elevate your status from inadequate to excellent.
+Deva Nutrition manufactures an excellent and affordable vegan supplement that contains a big dose of both calcium and magnesium.

 Vitamin D and Exercise